 The brand, apparently, meant no slipping of feet, and therefore less risk of foot injuries for us counsellors running around after energetic kids reeking havoc.
 Stories from that summer still haunt me.
 But not the footwear.
 That rocks.

-Over the last 15 years those Tevas have been a constant travelling and everyday companion from the highlands of Scotland to the noisy streets of Bangkok – a hundred or more dog walks and a few camping trips.
+Over the last 15 years those Tevas have been a constant traveling and everyday companion from the highlands of Scotland to the noisy streets of Bangkok – a hundred or more dog walks and a few camping trips.
 So GWA HQ thought I would be the ideal reviewer for the Teva Livia Sandal with the new Float-Lite technology (which I will come on to in a bit).

 I was anxious when they turned up because when you find something you like, and you keep using it for years – there’s a comfort in it.
 Moving away from a trusted style means a thorough testing had to be conducted.
 So putting my battered old pair away in the cupboard so they wouldn’t get upset, I opened these box fresh babies.
 My heart sank.